 Mmmm… I think you can… but I imagine if you ask entrepreneurs they’ll probably say they would find it difficult to do…

 You know, not quite really.
-Not all of them would agree – at least not all of those I have interviewed.
-This is why I’m always asking this question.
+Not all of them would agree – at least not everyone I have interviewed – it’s why I’m always asking this question.

 Ahhhh, really?
 OK, well, I personally would struggle because I like to be in control and to be making decisions and you know, I like doing things the way I want to do it… So, yeah, I personally would struggle with it, but, well… some people may not.